 Our uniform is a defining feature of membership of our school community.
 It is a very public expression of who we are and what we value.

 Our expectation is that the uniform is worn in a way that it shows a personal discipline, reflects pride in self and a respect for the College.
-The Uniform Guidelines are provided with your enrolment package or can be downloaded here.
+Click below to access the:

 Several bus services run locally, and regionally to transport St Mark’s College students to the Benedict and Bosco Campus.
 Please select your location below for more information.